eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Wallet ecosystem is still under discussion and development due to the complexity of implementing ZKP solutions in secure hardware and the lack of support in currently available secure hardware (WSCDs).
-This topic will be further explored in the context of of the next major release od the ARF.
+This topic will be further explored in the context of the next major release of the ARF.
 As with Relying Party linkability, organizational and enforcement measures can help deter Attestation Providers from colluding and tracking Users.
 Additionally, many Attestation Providers are subject to regular audits, making it easier to detect collusion